Digital Radiography Detectors: How Secure Are Your Medical Images?

 Physical access is another potential point of failure.
 Access to imaging rooms, consoles, and mobile X-ray carts should be secure.

 I hope this brief overview of the security protocols that Carestream uses to secure medical X-rays acquired and transmitted by our Digital Radiography Detectors has been helpful.
-I recommend you also read our blog on 11 Tips for Handling DR Detectors.
+I recommend you also read our blog on 11 Tips for Handling DR Detectors as well as our Guidelines for Choosing Your Next DR Detector.

 About the author: Scott Rogerson has 20 years experience in network development, with special expertise in networking equipment ethernet switches layer 2 and layer 3, and MAP devices.
 Additionally, he has six years experience developing detectors at Carestream Health.